tim-peterson/omniphenotype/README.md

 Code to generate data for each figure was written in python, R, Perl, PHP, or MySQL.
 The underlying data can be accessed as described in the methods.

+### Figure 1
+- NIH grant data is available to download from the [NIH RePORTER website](https://exporter.nih.gov/ExPORTER_Catalog.aspx)
+- Huttlin (Bioplex) data is available to download from [their website](https://bioplex.hms.harvard.edu/interactions.php)
+- Figure 1.R has code to intersect this data with that of the DepMap

 ### Figure 3

 - figure3A.sql has multiple MySQL commands that are needed to generate the data shown in Figure 3A.